Temporal Variation of the Coronal Radius Parameter in a Jetted Tidal Disruption Event: Swift J1644+57: Results

 The model spectrum computes both soft-excess and Comptonized photons.
-The accretion rate governed by the mass of the central black hole determines the luminosity of the spectra in units of Eddington luminosity.
-The geometry of the \optxagnf model separates the accretion disk into three regions.
+The accretion rate governed by the mass of the central black hole determines the luminosity of the source (in units of Eddington luminosity - $log(L/L_{Edd})$).
+The geometry of the {\tt Optxagnf}~ model separates the accretion disk into three regions.
 First, the disk emission is produced through a color temperature-corrected blackbody emission from radii $R_{\rm out} > r > R_{\rm cor}$, where $R_{\rm out}$ and $R_{\rm cor}$ are the outer edge of the disk and the corona, respectively.
+Luminosity is computed keeping the distance and mass constant, while the mass-to-energy conversion efficiency factor ($\eta$) depends on the spin.
 Second, at $r<R_{\rm cor}$, the emission is dominated by Comptonized emission from a warm and optically thick medium.
-The third region where the inverse Comptonization occurs is in the optically thin corona located around the disk, and the fraction of inverse Comptonization could be estimated from the $f_{pl}$ parameter while fitting the spectra.
+The third region where inverse Comptonization occurs is the optically thin corona around the disk, and the fraction of inverse Comptonization can be estimated from the $f_{pl}$ parameter during the spectral fitting.
 The temperature and optical depth of the warm, optically thick medium could be found from $kT_s$ and $\tau$, respectively.
 The model calculates the primary emission of Comptonized photons using the {\tt Nthcomp} model, where the seed photon temperature is kept fixed at $r=R_{\rm cor}$, and the electron temperature of the optically thin hot corona is frozen at 100 keV.
 We freeze the mass of the black hole at $3\times10^6~M_{\odot}$ \citep{Bloom2011b}.
-The galactic $N_H$ along the line of \source~remained frozen while performing the fitting.
+The Galactic $N_H$ along the line of \source~ remained frozen at $0.016\times10^{22}\mathrm{cm}^{-2}$ while performing the fitting.
 According to the model, it was suggested to keep the normalization frozen at unity.
-The redshift $z=0.354$ and distance $d=1402.8$ Mpc are also kept constant \citep{Levan2011}.
-From Tab \ref{tab:powerlaw}, we can see that the power law model fits the spectra of \source~well, and the soft X-ray excess is absent in the spectra.
+The redshift $z=0.354$ and distance $d=1402.8$ Mpc are also kept fixed \citep{Levan2011}.
+The $log(r_{out})$ is kept fixed at 5 since the apogee of extremely elongated TDEs, capable of explaining lengthy disruption events \citep{Hayasaki2013, Dai2015, Hayasaki2018}, could reach up to $10^4-10^5\,r_{\rm g}$.
+The remaining parameters are left free to vary.
+It should be noted that the reported luminosities in Table \ref{tab:optx} are isotropic and model-dependent without employing the beaming corrections.
+From Table~\ref{tab:powerlaw}, we can see that the power law model fits the spectra of \source~ well, and the soft X-ray excess is absent in the spectra.
 Thus, we freeze the $kT_s$ at 0.1 keV and $\tau$ at a maximum value of 5.0.
 Initially, we left the $f_{pl}$ thawed.
-We observed that the $f_{pl}$ values saturated for most of the cases.
-Later, better fits were obtained while fitting the spectra with variable $kT_s$ and $\tau$.
-We observed that the warm corona temperature and optical depth remained high for all of the observations except XRT3.
+We observed that the $f_{pl}$ values saturated in most cases.
+Later, better fits were obtained while fitting the spectra with variable $kT_s$ and $\tau$ and is presented in Table \ref{tab:optx}.
+We observed that the warm corona temperature and optical depth remained high across all observations except XRT3.
 We found that the $kT_s$ gradually increases as the event progresses and remains within $0.59\leq kT_s \leq 5.73$.
 On the other hand, the variation of optical depth remained non-monotonic within the limit $1.25 \leq \tau \leq 7.83$.
 The variation of $f_{pl}$ remained within the range of $0.48\leq f_{pl} \leq0.93$ during our observation period.
 For TDEs, this is expected and is conjectured by \cite{Chakraborty2026}. {\tt Optxagnf} fitted spectra for three epochs are presented in Fig. \ref{fig:spec}, and the variation of fitted parameters with time is plotted in the {\tt right panel} of Fig. \ref{fig:powerlaw} and are presented in the Table \ref{tab:optx}.